Kajal03/srijan-2020/articles/security-in-modern-world.md

 •	AUTO PATCHING: Allows easy remediation of vulnerability and configuration controls following changes in a control process.

 •	COMPLIANCE MANAGEMENT: Provides a real-time analysis of the system in comparison to the global compliance framework.

+On evaluation of security risk assessment frameworks, we see that at each level, the process is dependent on the results of its predecessors.
+The risk assessment process depends on the result of vulnerability identification, while the monitoring process derives its foundation from established risks, with reports indicating all possible threats.
+Therefore, such frameworks not only provide a comprehensive cyber shield to organizations, but also promote strategic development in the cyber security industry, helping us move towards a more cyber secure future.